Ellen White Investigation

 Some people are allergic to milk or lack the enzymes to effectively digest milk.
 For them, it makes sense to avoid milk or try a different form of milk, such as A2 milk.
 Aside from these cases, drinking milk does not pose a significant health risk to humans.
 Besides, milk is an important source of proteins, vitamins, and calcium.
 Now, what about Mrs. White's predictions about the need to soon discard milk?

-What about Eggs?9
+What about Eggs?10

 Much of what has already been said about refrigeration, education, labeling instructions, and government inspection and testing applies to the quality and safety of eggs.

-Let us examine some of the current concerns about eggs:
+Here are some of the current concerns about eggs:

-What is good about eggs?
 When eggs are eaten, some of the cholesterol gets absorbed into the bloodstream and is used by the body.
 Cholesterol is necessary for survival.
 Cholesterol helps build membranes for new cells in the body and is an especially important constituent of nerve cells.
 Some cholesterol is converted to bile acids, which help fats and fat-soluble vitamins get absorbed from the digestive tract into the bloodstream.
 Cholesterol also provides the building blocks for vital hormones such as estrogen, testosterone and cortisol as well as for vitamin D.

 One large egg provides about six grams of protein, about half of which is in the egg white.
 The white of an egg is considered an ideal protein—the one by which all others are measured—because it contains all the amino acids needed for human nutrition and offers them in the proper balance.
 As for other nutritional benefits: